rajeski/Explore_US_Bikeshare_Data/README.md

+# Explore US Bikeshare Data

+1) End-user inquiry
+2) Text-display output regarding bikeshare information for three locations (Chicago, New York City and/or Washington, DC)
+3) Options to review data include...
+- what hour;
+- what month;
+- what route; and/or,
-###### 1) End-user inquiry; and, 2) text-display output to find out bikeshare information for three locations (Chicago, New York City and/or Washington, DC) ranging from what hour; month; route; or weekday is the most popular.
-These and other related results have practical purposes for inventory control and promotional campaigns to potentially increasing overall bikeshare rentals or supporting other business-related activities.
+- weekday is the most popular.

+### These and other related results have practical purposes for inventory control and promotional campaigns to potentially increasing overall bikeshare rentals or supporting other business-related activities.

 ###### References